Professor of Psychology

 Clinical and developmental psychology, nonverbal communication, emotional development; gender differences

-Professor Cunningham conducts research on children s cognitive and emotional development and on the nonverbal communication of emotion by children and adults.
-He teaches courses in clinical psychology and developmental psychopathology.
+Professor Cunningham conducts research on children's cognitive and emotional development and on the nonverbal communication of emotion by children and adults.
+He teaches courses in clinical psychology, developmental psychopathology, and genetic counseling.

 Parmley, M. & Cunningham, J.G.
 "Children's Gender-Emotion Stereotypes in the Relationship of Anger to Sadness and Fear."
 Sex Roles 58.
 (2008): 358-370.